Material Selection for CCS applications

 • Increased susceptibility to localized corrosion (pitting / crevice)

-👉 These factors significantly increase the severity and complexity of material selection, making conventional oil & gas design concepts insufficient for CCS applications..
+👉 These factors significantly increase the complexity of material selection, making conventional oil & gas approach for CCS applications..

 comparizon HC prod vs CO2 injection